dmitriano/Awl/README.md

 [Compiling on Ubuntu 18 and 20 with GCC 11](https://developernote.com/2021/08/compiling-awl-on-ubuntu-18-with-gcc-11/) (open the link).

+To enable GCC sanitizer uncomment corresponding lines in CMakeLists.txt.

 Running the tests (remove "./" prefix on Windows and do not forget quotes on Linux):

     ./AwlTest --filter ".*Test"